momochi000/pomodoro_arcade/README.md

   + ability to place notes?
   + calendar view?

+#### Upgrade font awesome

+  + Looks like this will have to wait, font-awesome-rails gem doesn't use font awesome 4.0 yet

 #### Add ability to reward self for progress

 #### Levels / leveling up